dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 Nature’s Balance is the strongest single target choice and solves the problem of having to generate up to 50 Astral Power to start using a filler.
 Starting from 0 Astral Power means that during AoE it takes about 12 seconds before you can use your first Starfall otherwise.

-Trees have their niche in tanking but deal basically no damage.
+Trees have their niche in tanking in M+ but deal basically no damage.

 Warrior of Elune is now a competitive pick due to the Starfire buff on single target but requires SotF to be good on AoE.
+Low cd, off gcd abilities can feel bad to use as we are a spec that is hardcasting most of the time.

 ### Tier 40:

 Soul of the Forest is now by far the best AoE talent as Starfire no longer deals AoE damage without it.
-On single target it is now even worse than before.
+On single target it is very bad as half of its value has no effect there.

-Starlord lasting 20 seconds has problematic timing implications with eclipses lasting 15 seconds.
-Currently it is the best play to cancel Starlord when it has a low duration left, allowing for a relevant 1.5% dps increase.
-Opposite to SotF Starlord becomes nearly useless in AoE scenarios as Starfall costs 50 Astral Power and lasts 20 seconds meaning you will have at best 2 stacks for a short window.
+Starlord is now the best pick for anything single target and still doesn't work Starfall as you are unable to stack it up when you can only use your spender every 8-10 seconds.

 Incarnation has taken multiple hard hits with nerfs to our cooldowns and mastery.
-Its only niche is 30 second burst but outside that is worse than the other two talents in all situations.
+It is now a bad pick in all situations.

 ### Tier 45: